ramblingsofadev/docs/configuration.md

 <h1 id="basics">Basics</h1>

-Aphiria comes with an easy way to centrally configure your application logic, eg bootstrappers, routes, and console commands.
+Aphiria comes with an easy way to centrally configure your application logic, eg bootstrappers, routes, console commands, and exception handlers.
 It even lets you centralize the configuration of entire [modules](#modules) of code.

 <h1 id="application-builders">Application Builders</h1>